DigitME2/oee_server/README.md

 ## Setup
 (Tested on Ubuntu 20.04)

+Create `config.py` in the root folder from `example-confs/config.py.example` and edit config options.
+Modify the secret key to a random string

 Run `npm install` in the `/app/static` directory.

 The app uses redis as a Celery broker, which is needed for periodic tasks.
-Redis can be installed with `sudo apt install redis` and modifying the address in `config.py` if necessary
+Redis can be installed with `sudo apt install redis`.
+Modify `config.py` if using a non-standard redis setup.

-Rename `config.py.example` to `config.py` and edit config options.
-Modify the secret key to a random string

 Run `pip install -r requirements.txt` in a virtual environment if necessary.

 Change `start.sh` to be executable `chmod 755 start.sh` and run it.
 (This requires gunicorn to be installed)

 `start.sh` runs 3 processes: The server (using gunicorn), a Celery worker and a Celery beat.

-If you wish to run this as a service, an example supervisor config can be found in the docker folder
+To run at startup, the three processes can be run by systemd.
+Example configs are provided in the `example-confs` folder.
+Copy these to `/etc/systemd/system` and run `sudo systemctl daemon-reload` then `sudo systemctl enable oee_server oee_celery oee_celery_beat`.
+Make sure to edit the paths in the service config files.

 The software ideally uses nginx as a reverse proxy.
 This can be install with `sudo apt install nginx`.
 An example config is included in this repo.
 In order for the android app to work correctly, the proxy server must pass on the IP address of the android client.

 ## Documentation